 Referring to backups and SSDs – we have observed a fantastic advancement with the backup rate as we turned to SSDs.
 Today, a normal hosting server back–up takes only 6 hours.

 On the flip side, with a server with HDD drives, a similar backup can take 3 to 4 times as long to finish.
 An entire backup of an HDD–powered web server typically takes 20 to 24 hours.

 - Sign up now.
 There aren’t any installation fees and you’ll have complete root access to the server.
 99.9% network uptime is guaranteed.

 Compare our prices

 - Review the tools and features offered by our Virtual Private Servers.
 You can begin with a smaller VPS setup and upgrade with only a click as your demands increase.

 - Compare our hosting plans

 - You can get in contact with us night and day by email or by utilizing our really–fast ticketing platform.
-TOPB.COM HOSTING provides a 1–hour response time frame guarantee.
+TOPB HOSTING provides a 1–hour response time frame guarantee.